ricostynha1/dafny_laurel_repair/artifact.md

 We are only going for the Available, Functionnal and maybe reusable badge.
 Our experiments take 3 days to be fully reproduced, therefore we advise to reproduce the graphs using our saved results.

-**We are aware that they are issues with the Docker container, we are working on resolving them.**

 ## Hardware dependencies

 No particular hardware dependencies are required.
 The Docker image is less than 2GB, and the experiments can be run on a laptop.